Serving

 45 min

-If you want a side dish that'll really be noticed, this will fill the bill.
 Much like American pan roasted potatoes but with a lot more flavor.
-In Southern India this recipe would more often be made with Colocasia (Taro), but potatoes are also used and have better flavor in my opinion.
+In Southern India this recipe would be made with Taro.
+Serve warm or at room temperature, a good buffet dish.

 -------